ChineseMutualAid/computer-literacy-2017/static/lesson-1/slides.md

 - Is there someone at home who helps you with computers?

 ---

+# What you need to bring

+Paper for taking notes

+That's it!
+We provide the computers.

+---
 # Please ask questions!

 Don't be afraid to ask any question!